 Canted Cradle Removable Top Box

 In some cases a customer may require the horizontal loading of their product into the shipping container.
-After final packaging the wood box is then sling lift the box onto the cradle and secured with bolts so it can ship in the canted position.
+After final packaging the wood box is then sling lifted onto the cradle and secured with bolts so it can ship in the canted position.
 Once at the end user the bolts are simply removed, the box is sling lifted off.
 Once in the horizontal orientation the part can then be accessed.